Erasmus+ Europe

 The contact person from MU is to deliver to the CZS no later than 3 working days after the departure of the practitioner:

-- 1× signed original participation agreement,
+- 1× signed original Participant Grant Agreement.

-- 1× signed original Contract
+- 1× signed original Contract.

-- The document Confirmation of Erasmus Training for Invited Specialists, which is issued and confirmed by the receiving MU workplace MU,
+- The document Confirmation of Erasmus Training for Invited Specialists, which is issued and confirmed by the receiving MU workplace MU.

-- Expenditure cash voucher from the MU Rectorate cash-desk (original),
+- Expenditure cash voucher from the MU Rectorate cash-desk (original).

 - All tickets and air tickets including boarding passes (to Brno and back) to show the true travel costs.